Cover for Chester Wolf's Obituary

 Passed away at age 82.

-Chester started life in Austin MN, the youngest child of Florence (Thompson) and Fred Wolf.
+Chester started life in Austin MN, the youngest child of Florence and Fred Wolf.
 Chester’s loving, gracious mom was the youngest of 11 kids.
-Chester's dad, a skilled metalworker and business owner, escaped Russian persecution as a child with his family.
+Chester's dad, a skilled metalworker and business owner, escaped religious persecution in Russia as a child with his family.

 Chester had an idyllic 1950s childhood in rural Bloomington with his siblings Donna, Dolores and Paul and his older cousins.
 At Bloomington HS, he lettered in wrestling.
 He was the barbershop quartet’s tenor, and president of school choir.
 His classmates voted him the friendliest guy in his class of more than 400.